ntropy-network/ntropy-sdk/README.md

 print("ENRICHED:", enriched_transactions)
 ```

 A transaction can also be submitted without associating it to an account holder by just providing the `account_holder_type`.
-If no `account_holder_type` and `account_holder_id` is provided for a transaction, labeling will not be done for that transaction.
+If no `account_holder_type` and `account_holder_id` is provided for a transaction, the `labels` field of the enriched transaction will only contain the label "missing account holder information".

 ```python
 transaction = Transaction(